rajaashb/To-Do-List-App/README.md

 📦 How to Run

-Clone the repository: git clone https://github.com/rajaashb/To-Do-List-App.git
+- Clone the repository: git clone https://github.com/rajaashb/To-Do-List-App.git

-cd todo-list-tkinter
+- Navigate to the project directory: (example) cd To-Do-List-App

-Run the app: python todo.py
+- Run the app: python todo.py

 ---------